Try these artificial Christmas tree decorating ideas to give depth and interest. Faux Christmas tree tips and tricks.

 I shared my Neutral Christmas Home Tour on Friday and you all made my day with your sweet emails and comments.
 The amount of you that loved the black, white, and metallic decor surprised me.
 I know red is such a traditional color to decorate with for the holidays, it’s hard to make a change.

-Today I wanted to share more details about the christmas tree specifically.
+Today I wanted to share more details about the Christmas tree specifically.
 I thought sharing more details about how I decorated the tree this year would let you see how easy and inexpensive it was to change things up.

 Here is how the tree looks undecorated.
+Make your artificial tree look 100 times better by fluffing the branches.

 First I went through my current ornaments and pulled out all of the one’s that would go with my neutral theme.
 I had some pretty metal one’s passed on to me from my parents.
 As well as some I had collected over the years.
 Last year I thought about going neutral so I purchased a big container of plastic metallic ornaments from Walmart but ended up sticking with my reds.